chrisflemming/chrisflemming.github.io/content/blog/20240915-whl-tsp/index.md

 Google's [OR-Tools](https://developers.google.com/optimization) library provides a powerful set of tools for solving optimisiation problems, including travelling salesman problems (see <https://developers.google.com/optimization/routing/tsp>), so we'll use that.

 Given the Travelling salesman problem is an NP-Hard problem, it's not feasible to find an exact optimal solution.
-For this reason, we'll let OR-Tools run for 20 minutes, getting the best route it could find in that amount of time.
+For this reason, we'll let OR-Tools run for 20 minutes, getting the best route it can find in that amount of time.

 ```python {linenos=inline}